wp-plugins/contact-form-7-modules/readme.txt

 ### Add Hidden Fields to Contact Form 7

-The Contact Form 7 plugin has over 4.2 <em>million</em> downloads, yet the great plugin still lacks a simple feature: hidden fields.
+The Contact Form 7 plugin has over <em>4 million</em> downloads, yet the great plugin still lacks a simple feature: <strong>hidden fields</strong>.
 This plugin adds hidden fields to Contact Form 7 once and for all.

 #### Inserting dynamic values